-Tracking the traffic can also help you see if the number of visitors is steadily increasing, decreasing, or unchanging over time.
-Your aim is to have it always rising in order to grow your business.
+Tracking the traffic can also help to see if the number of visitors is steadily increasing, decreasing, or unchanging over time.
+Of course, you should aim to have the traffic constantly rising to grow your business.

 Average Session Duration and Pages Per Visit

-The average session duration shows how much time visitors spend on your website from the moment they come there to the moment they leave.
-Pages per visit inform how many pages they visited and which ones they spent the most time on.
+The average session duration shows how much time visitors spend on your website.
+Whereas pages per visit inform how many pages they visited and which ones they spent the most time on.

-Together, these metrics can help you better understand which parts of your website need improving and which ones convert best.
-Use this knowledge to improve your store and increase your profit.
+Together, these metrics help better understand which parts of your website need improving and which ones convert best.

-For example, with your customers’ approval, you can save their emails after sending them order confirmations.
+For example, you can save their emails with your customers’ approval after sending them order confirmations.
+Customers can also enjoy routine updates through newsletters.
 Alternatively, you can include pop-ups on your website which offer a discount in exchange for an email address.